 The Jewish sages ask: Why is the word “invest” used and what does it mean to invest wisdom?
 We all know what it means to invest our money, but how does God invest His wisdom?

 God invests wisdom the same way that we invest money.
 The sages explain that God places in each and every human being a unique kind of wisdom – a talent or ability, a gift.
-That is God’s investment in us.
+That is God’s investment.
 What we do with our knowledge, talents, and abilities is His return.

 But what happens when an investment fails to produce a return?